All Products

 exec.Use(customMiddleware)

-// Set the log view handler.
+// Set a custom log view handler

 exec.LogHandler(customLogHandle)

-// Register the task handler.
+// Register task handlers

 exec.RegTask("task.test", task.Test)